 Where available, quoted market prices have been used to determine fair values (Level 1 inputs).
-Where not available, fair values have been calculated by discounting estimated future cash flows based on observable interest and RPI curves sourced from market available data (Level 2 inputs).
+Where not available, fair values have been determined by discounting estimated future cash flows based on observable interest and RPI curves sourced from market available data (Level 2 inputs).
 In accordance with IFRS 13, an adjustment for non-performance risk (XVA) has then been made to give the fair value.

-The XVA has been quantified by calculating a BCVA based on both the credit risk profile of the counterparty and the credit risk profile of the relevant group entity, using market-available data where possible, and stochastic modelling.
+The XVA has been quantified by calculating a bilateral credit valuation adjustment (BCVA) based on both the credit risk profile of the counterparty and the credit risk profile of the relevant group entity, using market-available data where possible, and stochastic modelling.